bsv-blockchain/message-box-server/backend/DEPLOYING.md

 # Overlay Service Deployment (for LARS)
 This guide describes how to deploy the MessageBox overlay service located in the backend/ directory.
 This service integrates with SHIP and is deployed via LARS, the Lightweight Authenticated Routing Service.
 ________________________________________
-### Purpose
+### Overview
-This backend overlay service provides:
+This overlay module enables remote identity resolution and host advertisement via SHIP, by providing:

-- Overlay advertisement parsing (via SHIP outputAdded)
+- Parsing of PushDrop overlay advertisements
-- Identity key → host lookup resolution (via SHIP lookup)
+- SHIP-compatible lookup via identity key
-- Host attestation storage (in overlay_ads table)
+- Host-to-identity attestation storage in MongoDB
 - Compatibility with SHIPBroadcaster and LookupResolver

-This service does not run an HTTP or WebSocket server itself.
-It is meant to be mounted into LARS using a deployment config.
+This service does not expose HTTP or WebSocket endpoints directly.
+It must be deployed inside a LARS overlay container.

 ________________________________________
 ### Directory Overview
 ```bash